Safeguarding-European-wild-pollinators/SafeguardEuropeanWildBee/README.md

 5. Modify the scripts as needed for your specific dataset or research requirements.

+# Data Sources and Attribution

+The following external sources were used to ensure the accuracy and reliability of the dataset:

+- **Taxonomic Assignment**: The taxonomic ranks (family, subfamily, tribe, genus, and subgenus) were assigned based on:
+> [Reverte et al. (2023)](https://www.researchgate.net/publication/373865563_National_records_of_3000_European_bee_and_hoverfly_species_A_contribution_to_pollinator_conservation): National records of 3000 European bee and hoverfly species: A contribution to pollinator conservation (DOI: [10.1111/icad.12680](10.1111/icad.12680).

+- **Scientific Name Validation**: Species names were verified using:
+> [Ghisbain et al. (2023)](https://www.researchgate.net/publication/373048571_The_new_annotated_checklist_of_the_wild_bees_of_Europe_Hymenoptera_Anthophila): The new annotated checklist of the wild bees of Europe (Hymenoptera: Anthophila) (DOI: [10.11646/zootaxa.5327.1.1](10.11646/zootaxa.5327.1.1).

+- **Geographical Assignment**: The country and sub-country assignments were performed using shapefiles from the European Commission:
+> [Urbano, Ferdinando (2018)](http://data.europa.eu/89h/jrc-10112-10004): Global administrative boundaries.
+European Commission, Joint Research Centre (JRC) [Dataset] PID: [http://data.europa.eu/89h/jrc-10112-10004](http://data.europa.eu/89h/jrc-10112-10004).

+- **Geographical Assignment**: The sub-country assignments were performed using shapefiles from the World Geographical Scheme for Recording Plant Distributions (WGSRPD):
+> [R. K. Brummitt (2001)](http://data.europa.eu/89h/jrc-10112-10004): World Geographic Scheme for Recording Plant Distributions, Edition 2.
+Hunt Institute for Botanical Documentation, Carnegie Mellon University (Pittsburgh). http://rs.tdwg.org/wgsrpd/doc/data/ [http://rs.tdwg.org/wgsrpd/doc/data/](http://rs.tdwg.org/wgsrpd/doc/data/).

+## Script attribution
+The scripts are designed to be easily adaptable to similar datasets, and you are welcome to reuse and modify the code as needed, provided proper attribution is given.
+If you use this code or adapt it for your own work, please provide attribution by citing the repository as follows:

+    "Scripts for Safeguard data cleaning provided by Jordan Benrezkallah (GitHub: https://github.com/JordanBZK/)."

 # License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code, as long as you provide appropriate credit to the original author.

-# Attribution

-If you use this code or adapt it for your own work, please provide attribution by citing the repository as follows:

-    "Scripts for Safeguard data cleaning provided by Jordan Benrezkallah (GitHub: https://github.com/Jack177)."

 # Contact